Research

 Reeves, B., Ram N., Robinson T. N., Cummings J. J., Giles L., Pan J., Chiatti A., Cho M., Roehrick K., Yang X., Gagneja A., Brinberg M., Muise D., Lu Y., Luo M., Fitzgerald A., Yeykelis L. (2021).
 Screenomics: A Framework to Capture and Analyze Personal Life Experiences and the Ways that Technology Shapes Them.
 Human-Computer Interaction.
 36(2), 150-201.
 (DOI.
 New York Times report)

-Lu, Y. (Book project).
-Performative Propaganda Engagement: How Online Celebrity Fandom Engages with State Propaganda in China.
+Lu, Y. Performative Propaganda Engagement: How Online Celebrity Fandom Engages with State Propaganda in China.